customerio/customerio-ios/README.md

 Please follow the relevant migration guide for your current SDK version in our [migration docs](https://customer.io/docs/sdk/ios/migrate-upgrade/).

+## **Getting Support for Our SDK**

+We’re committed to helping you get the most out of our SDK with fast, knowledgeable support.
+Here’s how to get assistance:

+1. **Support Requests (for customers with support plans):**

+    Our Technical Support team is staffed with experts who have deep knowledge of our platform, ensuring you get quick, accurate answers.
+They’re equipped to resolve most issues directly, and for specialized SDK questions, we have a streamlined escalation process to connect with the engineers who built it.
+Simply email [win@customer.io](mailto:win@customer.io), and our team will be ready to help.

+2. **Community Forum (for general questions and peer support):**

+    Our [Community Forum](https://community.customer.io/) is a great place for general questions, advice, and tips from other developers and Customer.io experts.
+You can tap into our active community and share insights or learn new ways to optimize your implementation.

+3. **Propose a Fix (for developers with a solution):**

+    If you’ve found a bug and have a solution, we encourage you to submit a Pull Request (PR) with your proposed changes.
+Our team will review and collaborate with you, making it easy to contribute improvements to our SDK directly.

+Our goal is to provide efficient, expert support and ensure you have a smooth experience as you work with our SDK.
+Thank you for helping us improve!

 ## Summary

 To get started, you need to install and initialize the relevant SDK packages in your project.